Uterine fibroid: Signs and symptoms

-Some people with uterine fibroids do not experience any symptoms.
-However, abdominal pain, anemia and heavy or increased bleeding can be signs of fibroids.
-There may also be pain during intercourse (penetration), depending on the location of the fibroid.
-During pregnancy, they may also be the cause of miscarriage, bleeding, premature labor, or interference with the position of the fetus.
+Some women with uterine fibroids do not experience any symptoms.
+However, abdominal pain, anemia, and heavy or increased bleeding can be signs of fibroids.
+There may also be pain during sexual intercourse, depending on the location of the fibroid.
+During pregnancy, fibroids may also be the cause of miscarriage, bleeding, premature labor, or interference with the position of the fetus.
 A uterine fibroid can cause rectal pressure.
-The abdomen can grow larger mimicking the appearance of pregnancy.
+The abdomen can grow larger, mimicking the appearance of pregnancy.
 Some large fibroids can extend out through the cervix and vagina.

 While fibroids are common, they are not a typical cause for infertility, accounting for about 3% of reasons why a woman may not be able to have a child.
-The majority of people with uterine fibroids will have normal pregnancy outcomes.
-In cases of intercurrent uterine fibroids in infertility, a fibroid is typically located in a submucosal position and it is thought that this location may interfere with the function of the lining and the ability of the embryo to implant.
+The majority of women with uterine fibroids will have normal pregnancy outcomes.
+In cases of intercurrent uterine fibroids in infertility, a fibroid is typically located in a submucosal position.
+It is thought that this location may interfere with the function of the lining and the ability of the embryo to implant.

 Risk factors

 Some risk factors associated with the development of uterine fibroids are modifiable.

 Fibroids are more common in obese women.
-Fibroids are dependent on estrogen and progesterone to grow and therefore relevant only during the reproductive years.
+Fibroids are dependent on estrogen and progesterone to grow and therefore are most relevant during the reproductive years.

 Diet

 Diets high in fruits and vegetables tend to lower the risk of developing fibroids.
-Fibers, vitamin A, C and E, phytoestrogens, carotenoids, meat, fish, and dairy products are of unclear effect.
+Fibers, vitamin A, C, and E, phytoestrogens, carotenoids, meat, fish, and dairy products are of unclear effect.
 Normal dietary levels of vitamin D may reduce the risk of developing fibroids.

 Genetics

 Fifty percent of uterine fibroids demonstrate a genetic abnormality.
-Often a translocation is found on some chromosomes.
-Fibroids are partly genetic.
-If a mother had fibroids, risk in the daughter is about three times higher than average.
+Often, a translocation is found on some chromosomes.

-Black women have a 3–9 times increased chance of developing uterine fibroids than white women.
 Only a few specific genes or cytogenetic deviations are associated with fibroids.
 80–85% of fibroids have a mutation in the mediator complex subunit 12 (MED12) gene.

+Fibroids are partly genetic.
+If a mother has fibroids, the risk in the daughter is about three times higher than average.

+A 2016 study of patients globally found black women are more likely than white women to develop uterine fibroids, by an estimated 3–9 times higher rate.
+While African ancestry remains strongly associated with fibroids, newer data from 2025 suggest substantial fibroid burden among several Asian populations as well and women of African descent developing fibroids at younger ages which may result in higher diagnosis rates.
+Researchers are cautious about interpreting observed racial differences as purely biological because genetics, environment, reproductive factors, healthcare access, medical practices can all contribute to the prevalence and diagnosis of fibroids, and present data may overlook asymptomatic and undiagnosed fibroids.